JulienBolland/INFO0940_Projects/P2/README.md

 in order to remove useless files.

 ## Results
-This part of the project has been marked with an 'A'.
+This part of the project has been marked 20 over 20.